A Poem from the Breeze

 Tata Fidel

-Most of the time that he was with us in Baclaran (and if I also happen to be at home), there was always a discussion -over cups of instant coffee- that centered on his wide array of interests: honey bees, silk culture, alfalfa, grapes, pigeon-breeding, vitamins, mushrooms, asparagus sprouts, oranges, and many other agri-related topics.
+Most of the time that he was with us in Baclaran (and if I also happen to be at home), there was always a discussion -over cups of instant coffee- that centered on his vast array of interests: honey bees, silk culture, alfalfa, grapes, pigeon-breeding, vitamins, mushrooms, asparagus sprouts, oranges, and many other agri-related topics.

-There, he planted (or, tried his best) grapes, mushrooms, and asparagus (these were not known to grow very well in the country’s tropical climate — much more, in very humid Metro-Manila at that) as well as a variety of crops common in the region.
+There, he planted (or tried his best) grapes, mushrooms, and asparagus (these were not known to grow very well in the country’s tropical climate — much more, in very humid Metro-Manila at that) as well as a variety of crops common in the region.

-The last time I had the chance to see him was in the late 90s – times that I spent preparing to migrate here to the U.S. – and I had the opportunity to accompany him to a drugstore to get some of his medicines before he went back to Bulacan.
 I did not bother to ask him what those medicines were for.
-And, didn’t I notice any changes that he may have had on his health.
+And, didn’t I notice any changes in his health?
 He was, for me, the same strong and health-conscious man, continually lecturing me on the benefits of natural foods and organic medicine.

 What are we living for?

-I may not be able to come up with an intelligible answer over the course of my own personal odyssey…in my very own lifetime.
-But, I’m very sure of one thing: life’s memories – for as long as one lives- linger on.
-And, I’m also very sure that my Tata Fidel had truly accomplished what he was here on Earth for.
+I may not be able to come up with an intelligent answer over the course of my own personal odyssey…in my very own lifetime.
+But I’m sure of one thing: life’s memories, for as long as one lives, linger on.

 2016 Update: In late August 2012, the author’s father, Tata Kiko, also passed away at the age of almost 94.
 He was born Oct.
-12, 1918 in Hagonoy, Bulacan.
+12, 1918, in Hagonoy, Bulacan.

-2020 Update: Tata Amado passed away in Talavera, Nueva Ecija, Philippines in 2017 while Nana Oliva died peacefully in her sleep — late July 2020 in Cerritos, California.
+2020 Update: Tata Amado passed away in Talavera, Nueva Ecija, Philippines, in 2017, while Nana Oliva died peacefully in her sleep — late July 2020 in Cerritos, California.

 The NVIDIA 6800 Ultra PCI-Express Video Card